MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 10. Select the **Navigation menu** and then select **Show all**.

 11. In the Navigation pane, under **Admin centers** select **Azure Active Directory**.
-The Azure Active Directory admin center opens.
+The Microsoft Entra admin center opens.

-12. In the Azure Active Directory admin center, in the navigation pane, select **Users**.
+12. In the Microsoft Entra admin center, in the navigation pane, select **Users**.

     > Take note of the users that already exist as members of the Azure AD domain.
 Each user is enabled as indicated on the **Account enabled** column.
 The **Directory synced** column states **No** for all current users.
 This indicates that each user was created directly in Azure AD and not synchronized from an on-premises directory service.